kato-megumi/beep_removal/README.md

 | `--min-freq`    | 200     | Minimum detection frequency (Hz)  |
 | `--max-freq`    | 8000    | Maximum detection frequency (Hz)  |

-### How Real-Time Mode Works

-Unlike the file-based mode which uses multi-pass STFT analysis, the real-time mode is designed for per-block streaming:

-1. **Per-block FFT detection** — Each audio block (2048 samples / ~43ms) is analyzed with a windowed FFT.
-Spectral purity and energy ratio are computed to detect tonal content.
-2. **Beep confirmation** — A tone must persist for `min_beep_blocks` consecutive blocks (default: 2, ~86ms) to be confirmed as a beep, preventing false triggers on transient sounds.
-3. **Stateful IIR notch filters** — Once a beep is confirmed, cascaded IIR notch filters are applied using `scipy.signal.lfilter` with persistent filter states across blocks for seamless, click-free suppression.
-4. **Release hold** — After the beep ends, suppression continues for `release_blocks` (default: 3) to avoid cutting off abruptly.
-5. **Harmonic tracking** — Harmonics 2-5 are automatically filtered alongside the fundamental.

 ### Latency

 | Block Size | Latency at 48kHz | Latency at 44.1kHz |